iTwin/presentation/CONTRIBUTING.md

 #### Debugging code from linked repos

 In order to debug packages from different repos using [`Visual Studio Code`](https://code.visualstudio.com/docs/editor/debugging) you will need launch configuration at your `CoSpace` root.
-Example configuration for debugging presentation test-app and locally built presentation packages from [itwinjs-core](https://github.com/iTwin/itwinjs-core) (you may need to adjust paths according your `CoSpace` setup):
+Example configuration for debugging presentation test-app and locally built presentation packages from [itwinjs-core](https://github.com/iTwin/itwinjs-core) (you may need to adjust paths and `pathMapping` for `[presentation-test-app] Launch Browser` configuration according your `CoSpace` setup):

 ```json
 {